datalad/datalad.org/content/pages/for/gitusers.rst

     <asciinema-player src="/asciicast/seamless_nested_repos.json" cols="80" rows="24"></asciinema-player>

-To better illustrate the what features are contributed by which tonology layer, please see the following table.
+To better illustrate the what features are contributed by which technology layer, please see the following table.

 ================================================  =============  ===============  ==============